daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ubuntu@ip-xx-xxx:~$ nano /etc/jupyterhub/jupyterhub.service
   ```

-  Copy and paste the following:
+  Copy and paste the following into the document as depicted below:
   ```console
   [Unit]
   Description=JupyterHub